foundersandcoders/xhr-workshop/README.md

 # Xhr workshop (60 minutes)

-In this workshop we will build gifs search by
+In this workshop we will build a website that allows user to search GIFs by a word or phrase by

 - making HTTP GET request,

 - DOM manipulation.

+When the user has typed in, they should be able to trigger the API call to Giphy by pressing the *Search* button.

+## Giphy API

+[Giphy](http://api.giphy.com/) is an animated GIF search engine.

+You can find the API Documentation [here](https://github.com/Giphy/GiphyAPI).

-Here is example of gifs search that I built:
+Here is example of GIFs search that I built:

 ![gifs search](https://cloud.githubusercontent.com/assets/10700103/23332473/eef965fc-fb71-11e6-9e8e-d9cf090e9167.png)